 It can also be accessed from the Rim Trail near the Transfer Campground in the San Juan National Forest near the town of Mancos.
-I started my hike at the point where the Rim Trail crosses Forest Road 561, about 1 mile south of Transfer campground.
-This point can also be used to start two other loop hikes on the network of trails in this area.

 Following the Rim Trail southwest for about 1 mile down into the Chicken Creek Canyon, I connected with the Chicken Creek Trail and continued south toward Jackson Gulch Reservoir.
 From where I started it is about 5.3 miles to the lake.